-Motor Fuel - Biodiesel-Biofuel Frequently Asked Questions
+Motor Fuel - Biodiesel - Biofuel Frequently Asked Questions

 What is biodiesel?

 Biodiesel is a fuel made fully or partially from vegetable oils or animal fats.
 It is typically produced by combining a vegetable oil or animal fat with an alcohol, such as methanol or ethanol, in the presence of a chemical catalyst to produce mono-alkyl esters and glycerin.
 Pure biodiesel must meet ASTM specification ASTM D6751.
+Biodiesel does not contains any petroleum, but can be blended at any level with diesel to create a biodiesel blend.

-Is biodiesel a taxable diesel fuel?
+Is biofuels a taxable diesel fuel?

 Yes.
-Under Revenue and Taxation Code section 60022, "Diesel fuel" means any liquid that is commonly or commercially known or sold as a fuel suitable for use in a diesel-powered highway vehicle.
-Biodiesel is included in this definition.
+Under Revenue and Taxation Code section 60022, "Diesel fuel" means any liquid that is commonly or commercially known or sold as a fuel suitable for use in a diesel-powered highway vehicle. biofuels is included in this definition.

 Is straight vegetable oil (svo) or waste vegetable oil (wvo) a taxable fuel?